 Students who are dissatisfied with the outcome of their appeal may be able to complain to the OIA providing that their complaint is eligible under its Rules (these are on the OIA website).8.3

-The Academic Registry shall report to the Regulations, Quality and Standards Committee statistical information relating to Final Review on an annual basis.
-It shall be the responsibility of the Regulations, Quality and Standards Committee to monitor the data and make recommendations to Academic Boards or Colleges as appropriate.9.2
+Academic Services shall report to the Academic Regulations and Cases Board statistical information relating to Final Reviews on an annual basis.
+It shall be the responsibility of the Academic Regulations and Cases Board to monitor the data and make recommendations to the Academic Standards and Quality Committee as appropriate.9.2

-It shall also be the responsibility of the Regulations, Quality and Standards Committee to review the Final Review Procedures and their effectiveness and make recommendations for changes, where appropriate, to be considered by Senate.
+It shall also be the responsibility of the Academic Regulations and Cases Board to review the Final Review Procedures and their effectiveness and make recommendations for changes to the Academic Standards and Quality Committee, where appropriate, to be considered by Senate.